chenn-clear/ClinicalRA/README.md

 # Clinical Data-Driven Retrieval-Augmented Model for Lung Nodule Malignancy Prediction

-This repository contains the implementation code for the Miccai 2025 paper: **Clinical Data-Driven Retrieval-Augmented Model for Lung Nodule Malignancy Prediction**.
+This repository contains the implementation code for the MICCAI 2025 paper: **Clinical Data-Driven Retrieval-Augmented Model for Lung Nodule Malignancy Prediction**.

 ## 1\.
 Data Preparation